PeterO.Numbers.EFloats

 Return Value:

-Returns whether the given arbitrary-precision number object is negative (including negative infinity, negative not-a-number [NaN], or negative zero).
+Returns whether the specified arbitrary-precision number object is negative (including negative infinity, negative not-a-number [NaN], or negative zero).

 Parameters: